cprg210/cprg210.github.io/_posts/2020-07-06-day-06-workshop-day.md

 You will work in teams for the day.
 Exit to the main room for questions and troubleshooting help.

 ## Lecture 2: Review
-- Tuesday walk-through and optimization
+- Header page Codepen walk-through and optimization
-- define utility classes for common design goals
+- Define utility classes for common design goals and move CSS to external stylesheets
+  - `reset.css`
+  - `typography.css`
+  - `main.css`

 ### Activity 2: Open workshop